 - What Happens If I Fail An Assignment?

-- I Have Work And Family Commitments, Are There Strict Deadlines And Due Dates For Assignments?
+- Are There Strict Deadlines And Due Dates?

 - Will I Graduate With A Portfolio In Hand?

-- Will I Be Able To Use My Certificate IV Qualification To Help Gain Entry Into Further Study?
+- Can I Use My Qualification To Help Gain Entry Into Further Study?

 - What Are Our Data Protection And Privacy Standards?